collections_bookmark Part of Murders at Karlov Manor

 At a glance

-• 31% draw rate across tracked games, typical for a singleton land
+• 30% draw rate across tracked games

-• T6.0 median turn of first play
+• T6.0 median first-cast turn

-• 91% battlefield stickiness once played
+• 91% battlefield stickiness once the land enters untapped

 First-cast turn